johnrichardrinehart/Neuralink-Takehome/README.md

 ## Conclusion
 If I had more time I would have:
-1. Written this in `rust` (still learning) - there are some great [image codec libaries for `rust`](https://github.com/image-rs/image) and generally this language produces fast code with no GC overhead like `go`.
+1. Written this in `rust` (still learning) - there are some great [image codec libraries for `rust`](https://github.com/image-rs/image) and generally this language produces fast code with no GC overhead like `go`.
-1. Used the C FFI for `go` to link into a highly-performant and stress-tested image codec library (like [libjpeg](https://github.com/libjpeg-turbo/libjpeg-turbo))
+1. Used the C FFI for `go` to link into a highly-performance and stress-tested image codec library (like [libjpeg](https://github.com/libjpeg-turbo/libjpeg-turbo))
 1. Processed each request from clients in separate goroutines so multiple images could be processed in parallel
 1. Set up a (in-memory or external) queue so the `server` could process requests asynchronously
 1. Added a `ID` field to the responses so `client`'s could request the status of their message processing